|Instructor:||Kathleen Beauchene, Professor of English|

 comprise the bulk of the final grade.
 Each speech will have a different weight assigned

 to it, with each speech weighing more as the course progresses.
 (See your syllabus

 10% = HW and other graded activities (speaking and writing)

 This course will be challenging in more ways than one.
 So it is my goal to provide you with the needed resources to assist you in meeting the challenge.
 If you require any accommodations because of any disability, feel free to see me after class sessions or connect with me via e-mail.
 You may also contact the Disability Services Office.

 The Disability Services Office (DDS) provides support services and coordinates reasonable academic accommodations for students with documented disabilities under the ADA and Section 504 of the Rehabilitation Act.
 Students are responsible for identifying themselves to the DSS office and submitting appropriate documentation in advance of the requested accommodation.
 For more information, contact DSS: (401) 825-2164 in Warwick, (401) 333-7329 in Lincoln, (401) 455-6064 in Providence and (401) 851-1650 in Newport.

-Review IMPORTANT DATES from the CCRI Academic Calendar for Spring 2018:
+Review IMPORTANT DATES from the CCRI Academic Calendar for Fall 2018: